5 years or 10 semesters

 All members of the dissertation committee must be members of the Berkeley Division of the Academic Senate.
 Detailed requirements and restrictions can be found in Graduate Division’s Guide to Graduate Policy.

 Turning In Your Dissertation

 - All PhD Dissertations must now be submitted on line.
 You will submit the dissertation as a PDF document in a single copy via ProQuest/UMI’s ETD Administrator site.

 - The document will be reviewed by staff in the Graduate Services Degrees unit for formatting.

-- When the dissertation is in an acceptable form, the student will bring to the Degrees Office (318 Sproul) an original approval page signed by the dissertation committee and the two exit surveys that the Graduate Division asks doctoral candidates to submit.
+- When the dissertation is in an acceptable form, the student will submit the “Final Signature Submission” eForm, and complete the two exit surveys on the Tasks checklist in CalCentral.